johnnyleejy/blockchain-indexing/README.md

 12. Now, you can call http://localhost:5000/api/blocks?maxHeight=199 again and verify that the transaction is rolled back.

 ## 4. Suggestions for improving this task
 Drop the usage of Redis publish/subscribe as it is not persistent and reliable for streaming.
 I could use Redis-Streams or even eventstoredb as an alternative as a read stream.
 I could also use mongodb to store the blocks as mongo can handle heavy read/write operations at scale.
-Achieve 100% code coverage :X
+Achieve 100% code coverage.

 ## 5. Anything that stands out to me
 The Address Transaction Index seems extremely complex to me.
 Until now, I don't have a 100% understand of this concept.
 Because the address information is nested deep within a block, we have to navigate "deep" into the block to retrieve the address.
 Maybe I'm missing out something or my understanding for this index is wrong.